WordPress/gutenberg/packages/e2e-test-utils/README.md

 ### insertBlock

-Opens the inserter, searches for the given term, then selects the first result that appears.
-It then waits briefly for the block list to update.
+Inserts a block matching a given search term via the global inserter.

 _Parameters_

--   _searchTerm_ `string`: The text to search the inserter for.
+-   _searchTerm_ `string`: The text to search the blocks for.

 ### insertBlockDirectoryBlock

-Opens the inserter, searches for the given block, then selects the first result that appears from the block directory.
-It then waits briefly for the block list to update.
+Inserts a Block Directory block matching a given search term via the global inserter.

 _Parameters_

--   _searchTerm_ `string`: The text to search the inserter for.
+-   _searchTerm_ `string`: The text to search the Block Directory blocks for.

 ### insertPattern

-Opens the inserter, searches for the given pattern, then selects the first result that appears.
-It then waits briefly for the block list to update.
+Inserts a pattern matching a given search term via the global inserter.

 _Parameters_

--   _searchTerm_ `string`: The text to search the inserter for.
+-   _searchTerm_ `string`: The text to search the patterns for.

 ### insertReusableBlock

-Opens the inserter, searches for the given reusable block, then selects the first result that appears.
-It then waits briefly for the block list to update.
+Inserts a reusable block matching a given search term via the global inserter.

 _Parameters_

--   _searchTerm_ `string`: The text to search the inserter for.
+-   _searchTerm_ `string`: The text to search the reusable blocks for.

 ### installPlugin